-Word-list is a github project with an MIT license and uses the same word list as the word game dictionary listed above.
-There is very little information about this project, and the validation part would still need to be implemented using this.
+Word-list is a GitHub project with an MIT license and uses the same word list as the WordGameDictionary.com API.
+There is very little information about this project, and we would still need to manually implement validation if we use this technology.
 This package basically provides a word list that developers can then use to build their own validation.